ga-wdi-lessons/cs-algorithms/README.md

 If Robin needed to make sandwiches for all of us, how would he do that?
 What's the "easy" or naïve way to obtain many sandwiches?
 What is a more effiecent way?

+### Lab: Outline an Algorithm

+Take a few minutes to describe your morning algorithm... uh, routine.
+Share it with a neighbor.
+How many steps are there?
+How do you save time if you're in a rush?

 ### Lab: Sorting Cards

 [You have a deck of unsorted playing cards](https://deck-of-cards.js.org/).